mpacielim/BankCustomerClassification/README.md

 The dataset was highly imbalanced towards 'no' answers, with ~89% of customers responding no, and the remaining 11% responding yes.

 ## Evaluation Rationale
 A rudimentary baseline score of 89% accuracy was set.
-This score is what a model that simply assigned all customers to a 'no' answer (the majority class).
+This score is what a model that simply assigned all customers to a 'no' answer (the majority class) would achieve.
 The goal of a well performing model is to achieve an accuracy > 89%.

 However, given the high imbalance in the dataset, choosing the best model based on accuracy is not wise, as this measures the total number of correct predictions only, including both 'no' and 'yes' answers.

 In this business context, we want to correctly identify as many potential customers that will say yes to opening a deposit account.

-In this binary dataset, the Positive classifier 1 = yes, to opening an account, while the Negative classifier 0 = no.  This means that we value identifying a True Positives, and want to avoid False Negatives (this would mean a potential deposit customer was classified as a 'No', and the bank would not reach out to a successful candidate).
+In this binary dataset, the Positive classifier 1 = yes, to opening an account, while the Negative classifier 0 = no.  This means that we value identifying a True Positives, and want to avoid False Negatives (this would mean a potential deposit customer was classified as a 'No', and the bank would have missed identifying and reaching out to a successful candidate).
 In this case we want to **maximize Recall**, which is the measure of:

 - (True Positives) \ (True Positives + False Negatives)